 If you were married, applications for property adjustment must be made within 12 months of your divorce becoming final.
 If you were in a de facto relationship, your applications for property adjustment must be made within 2 years of the breakdown of your de facto relationship.
 If you do not apply within these time limits, you will need special permission of a court.
 This is not always granted.
 However there are many exceptions to the rule, please contact our office as we may be in a position to apply for leave from court subject to extenuating circumstances.

-SS Lawyers can assist in facilitating property division and settlement by use of the court system or otherwise, including by way of preparing a binding financial agreement.
+Shore Lawyers Five Dock can assist in facilitating property division and settlement by use of the court system or otherwise, including by way of preparing a binding financial agreement.
 We strive for simplicity and transparency in our approach to all family law matters, especially complex ones.

-Please feel free to contact SS Lawyers for your free initial telephone consultation.
+Please feel free to contact Shore Lawyers Five Dock to arrange for your initial consultation.